Libensemble/libensemble/docs/scipy2020.rst

 libEnsemble employs a manager/worker scheme that can communicate through various methods like MPI, Python's multiprocessing, and TCP.
 Each *worker* can control and monitor any level of work, from small sub-node tasks to huge many-node simulations.
-The *manager* directs workers asynchronously to execute ``gen_f`` generation functions and ``sim_f`` simulation functions based on available parameters, resources, or a provided ``alloc_f`` allocation function.
+The *manager* allocates workers to asynchronously execute ``gen_f`` generation functions and ``sim_f`` simulation functions based on produced output, directed by a provided ``alloc_f`` allocation function.

 .. image:: images/logo_manager_worker.png
  :alt: Managers and Workers
  :align: center
- :scale: 50 %
+ :scale: 40 %

 Flexible Run Mechanisms
 -----------------------